bacalhau-project/bacalhau/docs/examples/model-training/Training-Pytorch-Model/index.md

 git clone https://github.com/pytorch/examples
 ```

-Next we run the command below to begin training of the mnist_rnn model.
-We added the --save-model flag to save the model
+Next, we run the command below to begin training of the _mnist_rnn_ model.
+We added the `--save-model` flag to save the model

 ```bash